Havmor Ice Cream: Operations

 Havmor Ice Cream operates in more than 20 states, has 216 exclusive ice cream parlours, and a network of over 60,000 dealers in India.
 The company has approximately 70,000 selling points across India, catering to urban markets.
 It has manufacturing plants in Ahmedabad, Gujarat, Faridabad, Haryana and one in Solapur, Maharashtra, which was launched in 2019.
 It also established a state-of-the-art facility in Pune, Maharashtra.

-Finance

-Havmor reported approximately ₹1,200 crore in revenue for the fiscal year 2023.
-In the fiscal year 2015–16, the company had a turnover of approximately ₹450 crore, in which 85% of the revenue came from its ice cream business and the remaining 15% from its restaurant and fast-food chain operations.

-In the FY 2016-17, Havmor reported an annual turnover of approximately ₹500 crore.
-The majority of its revenue, around 80%, came from the ice cream segment.

 Awards and recognition

-Havmor won the 'Times Food Award' for the 'Best Ice Cream shop in Ahmedabad' awards in 2007.
-Havmor Ice Cream won 'Times Food Award' for the 'Best Ice Cream' in the year 2008, 2010, 2011, 2012 and 2013.

 In 2014 and 2015, Havmor won the 'Times Food Award' for the 'Best Ice Cream Shop'.
 Havmor won the 'Times Food Award' for 'Best Snacks - Vegetarian' award in 2016.
 In 2017, it won the 'Times Food Award' for the 'Best Ice Cream in Casual Dining'.
 And in 2019, it won the 'Times Food Award' for the 'Best Ice Cream Parlor - Casual Dining'.

 In 2021, Havmor received the Times Food & Nightlife Award in the Desserts Casual Dining category from The Times of India.